coloriz/izms/README.md

 IZ\*ONE Mail Shelter is a Python program for pulling data out of IZ\*ONE Private Mail App server and saving as an HTML file.
-It automatically recognize the difference between your local backup directory and the server inbox, so it only downloads the new ones.
+It automatically recognize the difference between your local backup directory and the server inbox, so it only downloads the new items.

 ## Getting Started